Aakashraj04/GCD-of-two-numbers/README.md

 ## Program:
 ```
-/*
-Program to find the gcd of two number using function.
+#Program to find the gcd of two number using function.
 Developed by: Aakashraj M
 RegisterNumber: 22008579
 def gcd():